-"Debt Service Reserve Facility" shall mean (i) any irrevocable, unconditional letter of credit issued by a bank or savings and loan association whose long-term uncollateralized debt obligations are rated in one of the two highest long-term rating categories (without regard to any gradations within such categories) by each Rating Agency, and (ii) any insurance policy providing substantially equivalent liquidity as an instrument described in clause (i) and which is issued by a municipal bond or other insurance company, the obligations insured by which are rated in one of the two highest long-term rating categories (without regard to any gradations within such categories) by each Rating Agency and which is used, to the extent permitted under the Trust Agreement, to fund all or a portion of the applicable Debt Service Reserve Requirement, provided that (x) the term of the Debt Service Reserve Facility is at least 36 months, (y) the only condition to a drawing under the Debt Service Reserve Facility is insufficient amounts in the applicable fund or account held by the Trustee to which such Facility relates when needed to pay debt service on the applicable Bonds or the expiration of such Facility and (z) the provider of the Debt Service Reserve Facility shall notify the Authority and the Trustee at least 24 months prior to the expiration of such Facility.
+"Debt Service Reserve Facility" shall mean (i) any irrevocable, unconditional letter of credit issued by a bank or savings and loan association whose long-term uncollateralized debt obligations are rated in one of the two highest long-term rating categories (without regard to any gradations within such categories) by each Rating Agency, and (ii) any insurance policy providing substantially equivalent liquidity as an instrument described in clause (i) and which is issued by a municipal bond or other insurance company, the obligations insured by which are rated in one of the two highest long-term rating categories (without regard to any gradations within such categories) by each Rating Agency and which is used, to the extent permitted under the Trust Agreement, to fund all or a portion of the applicable Debt Service Reserve Requirement, provided that (x) the term of the Debt Service Reserve Facility is at least 36 months, (y) the only condition to a drawing under the Debt Service Reserve Facility is insufficient amounts in the applicable fund or account held by the Trustee to which such Facility relates when needed to pay debt service on the applicable Bonds or the expiration of such Facility and (z) the provider of the Debt Service Reserve Facility is at least 24 months prior to the expiration of such Facility.

-"Debt Service Reserve Requirement" shall mean with respect to each Account within the Senior Debt Service Reserve Fund, the Senior Subordinate Debt Service Reserve Fund or the Subordinate Debt Service Reserve Fund, as applicable, as of any particular date of computation an amount equal to (i) the amount set forth in the Supplemental Agreement authorizing the issuance of a particular Series of Bonds, or (ii) if not otherwise specified in a Supplemental Agreement authorizing the issuance of a particular Series of Bonds, the lesser of (x) maximum Annual Debt Service on the Outstanding Bonds secured by such Account, payable in any Fiscal Year for the related Bonds, (y) ten percent (10%) of the proceeds of the Outstanding Bonds secured by such Account calculated in accordance the Code and (z) 125% of the average Annual Debt Service for the payment of the principal of and interest on the Outstanding Bonds secured by such Account.
+"Debt Service Reserve Requirement" shall mean with respect to each Account within the Senior Debt Service Reserve Fund, the Senior Subordinate Debt Service Reserve Fund or the Subordinate Debt Service Reserve Fund, as applicable, as of any particular date of computation an amount equal to (i) the amount set forth in the Supplemental Agreement authorizing the issuance of a particular Series of Bonds, or (ii) if not otherwise specified in a Supplemental Agreement authorizing the issuance of a particular Series of Bonds, the lesser of (x) maximum Annual Debt Service on the Outstanding Bonds secured by such Account, payable in any Fiscal Year for the related Bonds, (y) ten percent (10%) of the proceeds of the Outstanding Bonds secured by such Account of the principal of and interest on the Outstanding Bonds secured by such Account.